Couple Therapy Success Stories

 As the conflict worsened, Sharon and her three children started disconnecting from Peter and his three children.
 As a couple and a family, they were losing a lot of their closeness.
 It began to look like two different families living under the same roof.

-The couple eventually decided to come in to see me for couple therapy in order to save their marriage and family.
+The couple eventually decided to come in to see me for my marriage counseling for blended families in order to save their marriage and family.

 As I began to work with Peter and Sharon, it became clear that under their anger and resentment, each felt discounted by the other.
 Both wondered, “If my feelings about parenting don’t matter, than how much do I matter?”
 And both secretly worried about where their marriage might be headed.